bhagatvidya/Sales-Performance-and-Customer-behavior/README.md

 # 🛒 E-commerce Sales-Performance & User Interaction Dashboard
+This repository contains a Power BI dashboard that delivers actionable insights into user behavior and sales performance across an e-commerce platform.
+It is designed to help business stakeholders, marketers, and analysts make informed decisions by visualizing key behavioral and transactional metrics.
 📊 Dashboard Highlights
 🧭 User Engagement Metrics
 Track Sessions, Page Views, and Bounce Rates over time